 Waypoint Seafood and Grill Restaurant marks Williamsburg’s latest culinary destination from Chef Hans Schadler.
 The Waypoint menu is a celebration of Chesapeake ingredients and includes items grown at local farms and caught in regional waters.
 The pure flavors and rich ingredients presented in the seasonally changing entrees represent modern regional American cuisine with classical culinary roots.

-The menu at Ford’s Fish Shack features home-made dishes, seasonal specials and 20 microbrew craft beers.
+With locations in Ashburn, Chantilly, Sterling, and Leesburg, the menu at Ford’s Fish Shack features home-made dishes, seasonal specials and 20 microbrew craft beers to Northern Virginia.
 Their mission is to bring community Fresh-Off-the-Hook Seafood and exemplary service to every visitor.
 Enjoy delicious New England-style seafood in a relaxed and casual environment at Ford’s Fish Shack.
 Come with a big appetite and try the Foot Long Lobster Roll!